 Whistleblower retaliation laws prohibit a broad range of retaliatory actions against whistleblowers, including any act that would dissuade a worker from engaging in protected whistleblowing.
-Examples include:
+Examples of actionable whistleblower retaliation include:

 - Terminating a whistleblower;

 - Suspending a whistleblower;

 - Harassing a whistleblower or subjecting the whistleblower to a hostile work environment;

 - Reassigning a whistleblower to a position with significantly different responsibilities;